 I get it.
 With the screen portion of the laptop acting as a subconscious barrier, the other party has no idea of what I am doing.
 The stereotype of the cell phone user texting at inappropriate times is burned in everyone’s retina.
 Whether that means taking care of a Number 2 or church, 24/7 connectivity for some is a “must have”, not a “nice to have”.
 Tinder, Facebook, Skype, Twitter, and Ello are all part of the new mantra, “I gotta keep connected Yo!”
 (You can find me on Skype at HRNasty, Ello at HRNasty and Twitter at @HR_Nasty.)

 I take notes because I want to remember what was discussed and more importantly, I want them to have confidence that I have will have my house in order at the end of our conversation.
 I want the speaker to see that I find value in what is being shared with me.
 Whether I am taking notes on a laptop or in a Moleskin, I try to make it a point to read and confirm any follow-ups that I am responsible for.
 Yes, there is a bit of show here, but I not only want to remember what was said, I want the listener to walk away from the meeting thinking “My Boy Nasty got his shit in order”.

-When I go to a meeting and I don’t see anyone taking notes, I get nervous that some of the “follow-ups” will become “forgotten let-me-downs”.
+I don’t like to attend a meeting and not see anyone taking notes.
+I get nervous that some of the “follow-ups” will become “forgotten let-me-downs”.
 When I work with clients to practice mock interviews, there are times where the person I am working with isn’t taking any notes.
-It’s not that what I have to say is so important, but I can’t help but wonder “Are they going to remember all this stuff?”
+It’s not that what I have to say is so important.
+It is!
+But I can’t help but wonder “Are they going to remember all this stuff?”
 As the consultant in these situations, even I am taking notes and I am the one with the so-called knowledge.
 I wonder if they are going to remember what we are discussing and, I don’t want to leave anyone with that type of impression.